bookingactivities/booking-activities/readme.txt

 * Fix - The bottom bulk actions selectbox didn't work on Bookings page
 * Fix - Wrong quantity displayed in reschedule dialog
 * Fix - The "Cancel" custom label was not applied to the right buttons
-* Fix - The "user_id" parameter of the bookingactivities_list shortcode didn't work while explicitly set to "current"
-* Fix - The "status" and "order_by" parameters of the bookingactivities_list shortcode didn't work
-* Tweak - Support more parameters in bookingactivities_list shortcode (all booking filters)
-* Tweak - Add the {booking_list_raw} notification tag
-* Tweak - List of activities in calendar editor can now be scrolled
-* Tweak - Notifications are send to the user when he cancels or reschedule a booking from the frontend
-* Tweak - Limit the amount of emails that can be sent to a single user per minute (default: 20), hour (default: 200) and day (default: 2000) (spam protection)
 * Dev - Use all booking list filters via URL
 * Dev - Filter booking list by multiple form id, user id, group category id, group of events id